 Selective sync is another Dropbox feature that allows you to choose which files to remove from your hard drive.
 You’ll still be able to access them on dropbox.com, but they won’t appear on your computer.
 Selective sync helps you free up hard drive space without deleting anything from your Dropbox account.

-Learn how to set up team selective sync, a folder management feature that allows admins to create a default sync setting for team folders.
+Learn how to set up team selective sync, a feature that allows admins to create a default sync setting for team folders.

 Create, share, and keep your team on the same page with the added benefit of admin controls in Dropbox Paper.
 Manage team-wide settings for Paper such as: